schrodinger95/pairwise_correlation_mpq/README.md

 ```
 The first line of the yml file sets the new environment's name.

-Activate the new environment: `conda activate myenv`
+Activate the new environment: `conda activate pairwise`

 ## Test Command Line
 To test the accuracy, BOPs, and latency for the mixed-precision quantized model, use the following command and adjust the attributes accordingly: